ericwastaken/python-playfab-retrieve-player/README.md

 4) Run the tool
 - Example command:
-  - `playfab-retrieve with-custom-id --config data/retrieve-config.yml --input data/input.csv --output out.csv`
+  - `playfab-retrieve-player with-custom-id --config data/retrieve-config.yml --input data/input.csv --output out.csv`
 - On start, the tool prints a verification summary showing the endpoint, total requests, a resolvedCustomIdExample (taken from the first row after substitutions), and a payload example.
 You must confirm to proceed.
 - Use --verbose to print each request payload and the full response bodies to stderr.